sdcondon/SCMonoGameUtilities.DearImGui/README.md

 Changes from MonoGame demo proj in ImGuiNET:

-* Significant changes made to the renderer from that project (which leaves a lot to be desired).
+* Significant changes made to the renderer from that project, which leaves a lot to be desired.
 Most notably:
   * While I understand the temptation given ImGui's immediate nature, don't do everything in Draw().
 MonoGame doesn't necessarily do a Draw for every update step (see its game loop documentation), and the last thing we want if the game is struggling to keep up is for our GUI to become even less responsive because button